 “Each time I travel abroad, I learn more about embracing my own independence and about the importance of connecting with others.
 I love the little things that make every place unique — a different way of holding eating utensils, saying hello, or speaking a prayer.”

 Mexico.
 Czech Republic.
 Northern Ireland.
 Haiti.
 In just three years as a student, Bethany has visited four diverse international sites in connection with Mary Baldwin experiential learning and service opportunities.
 The upstate New York native admits entering college with an abundance of enthusiasm and a lack of direction.
 She has developed the vocabulary to articulate her goals through her academic major(s), leadership roles in the Anthropology Club, and membership in MBC’s Quest interfaith group and the campus chapter of Clinton Global Initiative University.
-For Bethany, becoming her best self centers on having the compassion to be open to the world and the knowledge to be analyze it thoughtfully.
+For Bethany, becoming her best self centers on having the compassion to be open to the world and the knowledge to analyze it thoughtfully.

-Minors: Leadership Studies, psychology
+Minors: Leadership Studies, Psychology

 “One of the best things about studying at MBC is that professors don’t feed you the answers.
 I have learned how to get to the heart of a question and come up with creative responses.”